MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-customer-agreements.md

    - **Estimated Duration**: Select the time estimated for this type of work order.

-   - **Pre Booking Flexibility** and **Post Booking Flexibility** fields specify how many days before and after the anticipated schedule date the work order is allowed to be scheduled.
+   - **Pre Booking Flexibility** and **Post Booking Flexibility** fields specify how many days before and after the anticipated schedule date the work order can be scheduled.
 These fields populate the **Date Window Start** and **Date Window End** fields on the generated work orders to aid the schedule assistant.
-For example, if you plan to perform monthly maintenance on the 8th of each month, and set pre and post-booking flexibility to seven days, then the work orders can be scheduled between the first and the 15th of each month.
+For example, if you plan to perform monthly maintenance on the eighth of each month, and set pre and post-booking flexibility to seven days, then the work orders can be scheduled between the first and the 15th of each month.

-   - **Time Window Start** and **Time Window End** can be specified to create a time window for generated work orders, and will be taken into account by the schedule assistant.
+   - **Time Window Start** and **Time Window End** can be specified to create a time window for generated work orders, which the schedule assistant includes.
 (Example: Work order should be scheduled between 8 AM and 12 PM).

    :::image type="content" source="media/agreement-create-booking-setup2.svg" alt-text="Screenshot of an agreements booking setup, highlighting Booking Recurrence.":::